 Various appropriate topics of different concentrations are offered each time.
-Student involvement in selection of topics is strongly encouraged.
+Student involvement in selection of topics

 MAT 245 - Analytical Geometry and Calculus I

 Basic concepts of analytical geometry, limits and derivatives, differentials and rates, integration, definite and indefinite integrals, differentiation of logarithmic and exponential functions.